abarker/abarker.github.io/content/understanding_python_imports.rst

    import my_package.foo

-This statement imports the module `foo`, located in the `foo.py` file.
-The `foo` module is accessible under the name `my_package.foo`.
-An `as` keyword could have been used to create an alias if desired.
+This statement imports the module `foo`, located in the file `my_package/foo.py`.
+After this import the `foo` module is accessible under the name `my_package.foo`.
+An `as` keyword could have been used to create an alias, if desired.
 The next subsection covers the syntax of these dotted paths and their relation to the files and directories of the filesystem.
 Once dotted paths are understood absolute imports will be much easier to discuss.

 Absolute dotted paths and the filesystem
 ----------------------------------------

-For any package which can be discovered by looking in the directories on the `sys.path` list there is corresponding **dotted path** to specify modules (files) and subpackages (subdirectories) located inside the package (inside the package's directory subtree).
+For any package which can be discovered by looking in the directories on the `sys.path` list there is a corresponding **dotted path** to specify modules (files) and subpackages (subdirectories) located inside the package (inside the package's directory subtree).
 The slashes in operating-system pathnames are essentially replaced with dots.
 These dotted paths are always relative to the